IPESE/REHO/docs/sections/getting_started.md

 - `'Periods'` relates to the desired number of typical periods.
 - `'PeriodDuration'` is the typical period duration (24h is the default choice, corresponding to a typical day).

+The typical periods are written to `data/clustering/<Location>_<Periods>_<PeriodDuration>_<Attributes>/`, next to the run script, and reused by the next runs with the same options.
+REHO rebuilds them when they were written by an earlier version of REHO.

 :::{note}
 `scripts/examples/3f_Custom_profiles.py` shows how to provide custom weather data.
 :::